Trevor Hofbauer

-Trevor Hofbauer (born 8 March 1992 in Burnaby, British Columbia) is a Canadian long-distance runner.
+Trevor Hofbauer (born 8 March 1992) is a Canadian long-distance runner.

 Career

 In 2017, Hofbauer competed at the 2017 IAAF World Cross Country Championships in Kampala, Uganda and finished in 71st place in a time of 31:43.
-In 2019, Hofbauer won the Canadian Championships as part of the Toronto Waterfront Marathon, by breaking his personal best by more than seven minutes and falling below Olympic standard.
+In 2019, Hofbauer won the Canadian Championships as part of the Toronto Waterfront Marathon, by breaking his personal best by more than seven minutes and falling below the Olympic standard.
 In May 2020, Hofbauer became one of the first three athletes named to Canada's 2020 Olympics team.
-Hofbauer currently resides and trains in Guelph, Ontario.
+Hofbauer currently resides and trains in Kelowna, British Columbia.